KSohi-max/P2P_Credit_Risk/README.md

 ### Purpose of Analysis

 Credit risk poses a classification problem that’s inherently imbalanced.
 The reason is that healthy loans easily outnumber risky loans.
 This analysis uses various techniques to train and evaluate models with imbalanced classes.
 The dataset used consists of historical lending activity from a peer-to-peer lending services company.
 These data will be used to build a model that can identify the creditworthiness of borrowers.

 ### Data Used

-The lending_data.csv contains data that provides the following information:
+The *lending_data.csv* provides the following data:

 * loan_size
 * interest_rate